ZAPaDASH04/LEGO-Batman-Archipelago-Mod/README.md

 - You must use unmodified steam version of [LEGO Batman: The Videogame](https://store.steampowered.com/app/21000/LEGO_Batman_The_Videogame).
 - You will be using a 3rd party tool, a mod loader called Reloaded II, to run.
 Installation instructions are included in the instructions below.
 - Debug messages are logged in a.txt (ours) and b.txt (ap's) both of which will be located in the LEGOBatman.exe folder.
+- This mod is in Alpha.
+If you are planning on playing it with other people, please be aware that it can break or not work properly.
+- Make sure to pay attention to which locations are sent to verify that it sends the correct location (i.e. that locations aren't skipped or swapped).

 ## Instructions